ACGaming/UniversalTweaks/README.md

 * Boat Speed: Sets the acceleration value for controlling boats
 * Bow Infinity Remedy: Bows enchanted with Infinity no longer require arrows
 * Breakable Bedrock: Allows customizable mining of bedrock
-* Charged Creeper Spawning Chance: Sets the chance for creepers to spawn charged
+* Charged Creeper Spawning: Sets the chance for creepers to spawn charged
 * Check Animated Models: Improves model load times by checking if an animated model exists before trying to load it
 * Chunk Gen Limit: Limits maximum chunk generation per tick for improved server performance
 * Crafting Cache: Adds an IRecipe cache to improve recipe performance in large modpacks